 Worldwide, masking is the oldest and simplest engineered control to prevent transmission of respiratory pathogens.
 Masking has been a cornerstone of infection control in hospitals, operating rooms, and clinics for more than a century.
-Unfortunately, since the epidemic began in the United States, masking became politicized.
+Unfortunately, since the epidemic began in the United States, masking has become politicized.

-All countries worldwide, but especially the United States, must adopt masking as an urgent necessity and a component of coordinated public health strategies to combat the COVID-19 pandemic.
-Any economic advantages of pandemic politics are short-lived and shortsighted in comparison with the public health strategies of proven benefit to avoid needless and mostly avoidable premature deaths from COVID-19.
+All countries, but especially the United States, must adopt masking as an urgent necessity and a component of coordinated public health strategies to combat the COVID-19 pandemic.
+Any economic advantages of pandemic politics are short-lived and shortsighted in comparison with public health strategies of proven benefit that can prevent needless and mostly avoidable premature deaths from COVID-19.

 During the worst epidemic in more than 100 years, most Americans (75%) trust their health care providers.
-As competent and compassionate health care professionals, we recommend that effective strategies, especially masking, not pandemic politics, should inform all rational clinical and public health decision making.
+As competent and compassionate health care professionals, we recommend that effective strategies, especially masking, and not pandemic politics, should inform all rational clinical and public health decision-making.

-On December 8, 2020, the recently elected President-elect of the United States proffered a 3-point plan to address COVID-19 during his first 100 days in office.
-In an executive order signed on January 20, 2021, the day he was sworn in, the president issued a mandate for all Americans to wear masks on buses and trains crossing state lines, as well as in federal buildings.1 As of May 2021, with respect to COVID-19, the United States remains the world leader with 33 million of 165 million cases (20%) and 590,000 of 3.4 million deaths (17%).2 The US deaths are now far higher than the total of 291,557 Americans who died in battle during 3 years in World War II, the bloodiest war in history.3
+On December 8, 2020, President-elect Joe Biden proffered a 3-point plan to address COVID-19 during his first 100 days in office.
+In an executive order signed January 20, 2021, the day he was sworn in, Biden issued a mandate for all Americans to wear masks on buses and trains crossing state lines, as well as in federal buildings.1 As of May 2021, with respect to COVID-19, the United States remains the world leader with 33 million of 165 million cases worldwide (20%) and 590,000 of 3.4 million deaths worldwide (17%).2 The number of US COVID-19 deaths is now far higher than the number of Americans who died in battle (291,557) during 3 years in World War II, the bloodiest war in history.3

 During the worst epidemic in more than 100 years,4 most Americans trust their health care providers (75%) and academic medical researchers (68%) to act in their interests, but far fewer trust the media (47%) or government (35%).5 In fact, the “war on COVID-19” is being fought most successfully, valiantly, and selflessly by the health care providers in hospitals who are doing the most good for the most patients while placing themselves and their loved ones at increased risk.

-In regard to barriers to educating patients about masking, on October 25, 2020, the then–White House Chief of Staff stated, while practicing his usual custom of being maskless without social distancing, that “we’re not going to control the pandemic.”11 This statement would be prophetic without adoption of widespread utilization of public health strategies of proven benefit.
-These include especially masking, but also social distancing, crowd avoidance, and frequent hand and face washing.
-Unfortunately, these comments10 were, perhaps predictably, amplified by subsequent media coverage including the statement, “Of course, [Chief of Staff] Meadows told the truth.
+In regard to barriers to educating patients about masking, on October 25, 2020, then–Trump White House chief of staff Mark Meadows stated, while practicing his usual custom of being maskless without social distancing, that “we’re not going to control the pandemic.”11 This statement would be prophetic without adoption of widespread utilization of public health strategies of proven benefit.
+In addition to masking, these include social distancing, crowd avoidance, and frequent hand and face washing.
+Unfortunately, these comments10 were, perhaps predictably, amplified by subsequent media coverage, including the statement, “Of course, [chief of staff] Meadows told the truth.
 This is a terrible tragedy.
 And we mourn those who succumb to it.
 But it originated in China, not Trump Tower.
-And the desperate attempt to politicize it is absurd.”12 Ironically, on November 6, 2020, the chief of staff tested positive for COVID-19.13
+And the desperate attempt to politicize it is absurd.”12 Ironically, on November 6, 2020, Meadows tested positive for COVID-19.13

 Pandemic politics11-13 have included menacing assaults on science, the FDA, the CDC, and the health of the US public.10 Fortunately, responsible health officials have issued scientifically sound positions to try to protect the health of the general public and do the most good for the most people by sounding the alarm for public health strategies of proven benefit.14

-While we commend the masking strategy of the current president, the United States is still experiencing almost 1 death from COVID-19 every other minute as of May 2021.2 Further, this public health strategy of proven benefit will need the wholehearted support of all health care professionals.
-In that regard, health care providers should remain cognizant of the first words of our Hippocratic Oath, “primum non nocere” (“First, do no harm”), perhaps the earliest expression of medical ethics in the Western world.
+Although we commend the masking strategy of the current president, the United States was still experiencing almost 1 death from COVID-19 every other minute as of May 2021.2 Further, this public health strategy of proven benefit will need the wholehearted support of all health care professionals.
+In that regard, health care providers should remain cognizant of the words of Hippocrates, “primum non nocere” (“first, do no harm”), perhaps the earliest expression of medical ethics in the Western world.
 With this in mind, individual rights would be viewed in the context of the freedom of others to be free—for example, free from secondhand smoke or from the increased morbidity, mortality, and costs to others from failures to wear seatbelts.
 It is important to note that the future perfect of the vaccine should not be the enemy of the present good, which is masking.
-As competent and compassionate health care professionals, we recommend that effective strategies, especially masking, not pandemic politics, should inform all rational clinical and public health decision making.
+As competent and compassionate health care professionals, we recommend that effective strategies, especially masking, not pandemic politics, should inform all rational clinical and public health decision-making.

 The authors are indebted to Jeanne McCabe, BBA, MBA, for advice and help.